nackstein/P100/README.md

 ./P100.sh state

-if you need to drive more than one device you will need to change the code to add support for it. for example you will have to same token and cookie on a per-device base and pass the MAC as parameter to on / off function
+if you need to drive more than one device you will need to change the code to add support for it. for example you will have to add some token and cookie on a per-device base and pass the MAC as parameter to on / off function